ganeshpalli1/hire-ai-insights-dashboard/BACKEND_URL_CONFIGURATION.md

 ```

 ## 📝 Changelog

+### 2025-01-XX - Latest Update (ROLLBACK TO LOCALHOST)
+- Rolled back all fallback URLs from Azure production backend to http://localhost:8000 for local development
+- Changed configuration from Azure production backend to local development backend
+- Updated 8 core application files and documentation
+- Azure URL moved to 'Previously Used URLs'
+- Updated comprehensive documentation for backend URL management

 ### 2025-07-30 - Migration to Azure Production Backend
 - Updated all fallback URLs from http://localhost:8000 to https://chandanbackend-gbh6bdgzepaxd9fn.canadacentral-01.azurewebsites.net